 End of February: United States President announces in several different briefings “because of all we’ve done, the risk to the American people remains very low”.
 “We have it so well under control” “I view this the same as the flu” “It’s going to disappear.
 One day, it’s like a miracle.
 It will disappear”.
 At a rally Trump tells his supporters, “the Democrats are politicizing the Coronavirus.”
 “This is their new hoax”

-In Spring 2018 when Donald Trump fired the entire U.S. Pandemic Response Team, his rationale was that they weren’t doing anything.
-In more than one news conference, he expressed surprise that the flu killed so many people.
+In Spring 2018 when Donald Trump fired the entire U.S. Pandemic Response Team, his rationale was that they weren't doing anything.
+His lack of awareness of the potential loss of life when a coronavirus is left unchecked was put on display as he demonstrated surprise, in more than one news conference, that the flu could and did kill so many people.

-It is impossible to know how many lives will be lost because of this firing.
-Would this team have prepared us better?
+It is impossible to know how many lives will be lost because of the actions and inaction of this administration.
+Would the pandemic response team have prepared us better?
 Perhaps we would have had Coronavirus testing as early or earlier than South Korea.
 Maybe frontline healthcare providers would have the equipment they need to protect themselves from being infected, including face masks and gowns or maybe we would have taken action earlier and provided additional ventilators to hospitals across the nation.